wvwwvwwv/scalable-concurrent-containers/README.md

 ### Entry lifetime

-`HashIndex` does not drop removed entries immediately, instead they are dropped when one of following conditions is met.
+`HashIndex` does not drop removed entries immediately, instead they are dropped when one of the following conditions is met.

 1. [`Epoch`](https://docs.rs/sdd/latest/sdd/struct.Epoch.html) reaches the next generation since the last entry removal in a bucket, and the bucket is write-accessed.
 2. `HashIndex` is cleared, or resized.